dmtzs/Audiobook/README.md

 - For some command information for the pyttsx3 library [click here](https://ichi.pro/es/construye-tu-propio-audiolibro-en-7-lineas-de-codigo-python-210934534284465)
 - You can use whatever PDF and TXT file for using this application but the file should contain text only.

+## Languages supported
+This refers to the language of the file
+* Spanish
+* English

 ## Documentation
 The documentation is still in development but the link will be here.